unicode-org/cldr/docs/ldml/tr35-keyboards.md

 > The `id` attribute uniquely identifies the key.
 NMTOKEN.
 It can (but needn't be) the key name (a, b, c, A, B, C, …), or any other valid token (e-acute, alef, alif, alpha, …).
 >
 > In the future, this attribute’s definition is expected to be updated to align with [UAX#31](https://www.unicode.org/reports/tr31/).
-Please see [CLDR-17043](https://unicode-org.atlassian.net/browse/CLDR-17043) for more details.

 _Attribute:_ `flickId="…flickId"` (optional)